girder/slicer_package_manager/docs/index.rst

 ---------------------------

 An extension could be seen as a delivery package bundling together one or more Slicer modules.
-After installing an extension, the associated modules will be presented to the user as built-in ones To know more about Slicer extension let's take a look at the FAQ_.
+After installing an extension, the associated modules will be presented to the user as built-in ones.
+To know more about Slicer extension let's take a look at the FAQ_.

 .. _FAQ: https://www.slicer.org/wiki/Documentation/Nightly/FAQ/Extensions